 It is completely normal before beginning your language learning journey to wonder, “will I ever even use French?”
 Luckily in today’s global world the answer to that question is a resounding “Yes!”
-When selecting a language to learn, it is best to choose one that you will be able to use on a daily basis.
-The best-case scenario would be to find a job that requires you to use French as you learn.
-Here are 7 jobs that need French speakers.
+When developing your language skills, it is best to use them on a daily basis.
+The best-case scenario would be to find a job that requires you to use your French language skills as you continue to learn.
+Here are 7 French speaking jobs.

 Whether a doctor, nurse, psychiatrist, or any other number of medical specialists, you can find a job that requires French.
 The working language of the organization Doctors Without Borders is French due to having its start in France.
 So, if you have always dreamed of living abroad, but are willing to do some humanitarian work along the way, this may be the way to go.
 Start learning French today, and you will soon be on your way!

 The lingua franca of a few major world diplomatic organizations is France.
 A few are the United Nations, the European Union, UNESCO, NATO, and the International Court of Justice.
 There are many other major world organizations as well such as the International Olympic Committee and the International Red Cross.
 Knowing French will be key in getting your foot in the door to be a part of any one of these organizations.
 Obviously, you will need to work on your other qualifications for the job, but French fluency will make or break you in seeking a position in one of these organizations.